 Ohio State University

-Ohio State University offers both thesis and non-thesis Master's degrees in Environmental Science.
-Students must make and submit their own Program of Study plan near the beginning of their second semester.
-They can concentrate in biological, physical, or social sciences.
-They have to present orally during the first year, and shortly before graduation.
-Master's are between 30-37 credit hours.
+Ohio State University offers both thesis and non-thesis master's degrees in Environmental Science.
+Students must create and submit their own Program of Study plan near the beginning of their second semester.
+Concentrations are available in biological, physical, or social sciences.
+Students present orally during their first year and again shortly before graduation.
+Master's programs range from 30-37 credit hours.

 Rochester Institute of Technology

-Rochester Institute of Technology's Environmental Science Program has both a 5 year B.S./M.S. program as well as a regular 2 year M.S.
-Students may choose from one of the following concentrations; Cell and Molecular Biology, Chemistry, Ecology and Field Biology, Economics, Mathematics, Organismal Biology and Evolution, Public Policy, Remote Sensing and Digital Image Processing, or Statistics.
-They have many international options as well as a solid GIS specialty available to them.
+Rochester Institute of Technology's Environmental Science Program offers both a 5-year B.S./M.S. program and a regular 2-year M.S.
+Students may choose from concentrations including Cell and Molecular Biology, Chemistry, Ecology and Field Biology, Economics, Mathematics, Organismal Biology and Evolution, Public Policy, Remote Sensing and Digital Image Processing, or Statistics.
+They have many international options as well as a solid GIS specialty.

 Doctorate in Environmental Science (Ph.D.)